usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 Code Explained
 ^^^^^^^^^^^^^^^^^^^^^^^

- This executable creates an instance of the interface, starts the competition and logs the :inline-python:`part_count` variable every 2 seconds.
+ This executable creates an instance of the interface, starts the competition and logs the :inline-python:`conveyor_part_count` variable every 2 seconds.

 Run the Executable